maxtaco/oneshallpass/README.md

 uppercase, lowercase or digit characters.
 1. The first 16 characters of the base64-encoding contain no symbols (_e.g._, "/", "+" or "-")

+This iterative process serves two goals.
+First, it makes it more difficult for an adversary to "crack" your password by a factor of at least 2^s.
+That is, if you assume your adversary got access to a site's password file, and that password file was in plaintext, and the adversary knew the parameters _e_, _d_ and _g_, he might still try to guess _p_ by checking all passwords, and checking to see if the output of the above function is what he stole from the database.
+But he'll have to run the above function on average 2^s times per guess.
+It won't make guessing your password impossible, just a nice constant factor harder.

+The second goal of the iterative process is to generate a password that sites will accept.
+Some sites won't accept the 3 symbolic characters in Base64-encoding as password characters, so we throw away all passwords that contain them without sacrificing entropy.
+Moreover, since some sites require passwords with uppercase, lowercase, and numerical characters, we also require those to be present in the first 8 bytes of the password.
+In practice, these practical conditions are usual met the first time through.

 Author
 ======